Restillence/bertopic_ecc/README.md

 ###NOTE###
 I used Visual Studio Code as IDE.
-Some part of the code might not work using another IDE (e.g. Spyder)
+Some part of the code might not work using another IDE (e.g. Spyder: intertopic distance map is not popping up in browser)

 ###splitting methods have been checked manually on a sample###
-TODO paragraphs+presentation section: remove: 42, ebay passt; random seed 43: passt ebenfalls (außer siehe unten)

-TODO in tests sind am anfang 1-2 "falsche paragraphen drin, später beheben!
+TODO SAGA and SHAW Communications Problem, check if it appears again on different permcos

 ###BERTopic functioning###
-for every paragraph or sentence a topic is assigned.
+for every paragraph (default) or sentence a topic is assigned.